djt97/djt97.github.io/_news/New_Website.md

 Hey!
 Welcome to my website.
 This is a big revamp of my old website and has been a work in progress for months.
 I'll be adding posts to my blog (coming soon!) and projects to my [research page](/projects/).
 I hope you enjoy the new look!

-> "I thought I'd be famous by now, but I'm not, so what?"
-> — C. Wheatley (2024)

 ---